-Significant hazards as listed below: People who are at risk: Existing controls, safety procedures and recommendations, etc. Further Actions required for risks which may not be adequately controlled Level of risk before any controls: Residual level of risk on review: Main Hazard: There is the potential for the build-up of an explosive atmosphere with added potential for a confined vapour cloud explosion from accidental release of various gases to atmosphere through: • leaks in aerosol canisters or other containers • damage to aerosol canisters or other containers through impact/ handling • Rusting aerosol canisters or other containers • tampering • reaction of leaked chemicals/materials with other substances and/or materials Staff and/or visitors within the Unit at the time.
+Significant hazards as People Existing controls, safety procedures and Further Actions required Level of risk Residual listed below: who are recommendations, etc. for risks which may not be before any level of risk at risk: adequately controlled controls: on review: Main Hazard: There is the potential for the build-up of an explosive atmosphere with added potential for a confined vapour cloud explosion from accidental release of various gases to atmosphere through: Staff and/or visitors within the Unit at the time.
 Aerosols to be contained within steel-mesh storage cage to specifications of at least 2mm thick and the mesh size does not exceed 25mm by 25mm.
 All Aerosols to be stored on wooden pallets within the storage cage at all times.
 Aerosols must not be stored within half a metre from the ceiling or roof level of the unit.
-Air monitoring available upon request by authorising bodies. (ie, Insurers, HSE, Local Authority) ALL goods shielded from direct sunlight.
-Ensure only strict warehouse/storage activities within this Unit; No other activities to be undertaken Ensure ALL goods are securely stored whilst in this Unit Ensure a maintained 'Warehouse' temperature is established ie, warmer in the Summer months Stored flammable aerosols (inclusive of LPG) within this Unit does not meet or exceed the total weight of 150 Tonnes.
+Classification 'Zone 2' (demarcation and signage) This signage must be displayed at premises entrance & at designated positions within the unit.
+25 High (5 x 5) leaks in aerosol canisters or other containers Air monitoring available upon request by authorising bodies. (i.e., Insurers, HSE, Local Authority) DSEAR Awareness training required for ALL staff damage to aerosol canisters or other containers through impact/ handling Rusting aerosol canisters or other containers tampering reaction of leaked chemicals/materials with other substances and/or materials Automy) ALL goods shielded from direct sunlight.
+Ensure only strict warehouse/storage activities within this Unit; No other activities to be undertaken Ensure ALL goods are securely stored whilst in this Unit Ensure a maintained 'Warehouse' temperature is established i.e., warmer in the Summer months Stored flammable aerosols (inclusive of LPG) within this Unit does not meet or exceed the total weight of 150 Tonnes.
 Flammable Liquids may be stored within the storage cage but must only be placed below any Aerosols at any time, and only upon wooden pallets.
 However, all space outside the cage should always be used in the first instance.
-Classification 'Zone 2' (demarcation and signage) This signage must be displayed at premises entrance & at designated positions within the unit.
-Danger Explosive atmosphere DSEAR Awareness training required for ALL staff Material Safety Data Sheets to held for all substances - and All Staff to undergo MSDS Training (COSHH Regs) Emergency Accidental Release Procedures Pre-work entry checks to be made on premises and equipment - Equipment must be safe under normal operation.
-Air monitoring by authorised persons whilst premises/equipment is in use.
-Internal temperature to be checked, particularly during Summer months 25 High (5 x 5) By way of an example, the residual risk for this item, when fully controlled, would be envisaged as being at the risk rating of; 6 Medium (2 x 3) This rating can be achieved for this section if all actions are addressed & properly controlled
+Material Safety Data Sheets to held for all substances - and All Staff to undergo MSDS Training (COSHH Regs) Emergency Accidental Release Procedures Pre-work entry checks to be made on premises and equipment - Equipment must be safe under normal operation.
+Air monitoring by authorised persons whilst premises/ equipment is in use.
+Internal temperature to be checked, particularly during Summer months